mcebrzyna/workshop_JavaScript/README.md

 # Workshop JavaScript
 This workshop is devided into several basic elements of website.
 Each of them can be used as additional functionality.
 It is a testing ground before it will be used.
-Each of the elements is more described in his directory.